mickey9801/opencv_facerecognition/README.md

-# OpenCV Face Recognition using Raspberry Pi
+# Face Recognition using OpenCV and Raspberry Pi

 Face recognition sample with opencv-python.